dat550-Fakeddit/ProjectMain/data/README.md

 ### Download dataset

-You will need to download the entire image set.
+You need the entire image set provided by Fakeddit.
 Follow **OPTION 1** to download all images [here](https://github.com/entitize/Fakeddit?tab=readme-ov-file#download-image-data).

 Fakeddit provides a link to download a "v2.0 dataset" from google drive [here](https://github.com/entitize/Fakeddit?tab=readme-ov-file#download-text-and-metadata).
 In the google drive, there are two options.
 You must download the "multimodal_only_samples".

-Extract the images and the text dataset, and place them into the full_set folder.
-The structure should look like:
+Extract the images and the text dataset, and place them into a folder named `full_set`.
+The folder structure after generating a set should look like:

 ```
 project